Spam(alot) or a Little: The Story of America's Love/Hate Food

 What Exactly Is It?

 There is no truth to the urban legend that Spam is an acronym for "Scientifically Processed Animal Matter."
 The name is a combination of "spice" and "ham" (although the product contains neither one).
 Kenneth Daigneau, the brother of a Hormel VP, is credited with naming it.
 As Jay Hormel tells the story, he (Hormel) launched a naming contest for the new product during a New Year's Eve party.
-Daigneau said "spam," and
+Daigneau said "spam," and the rest is history.

 I knew then and there that the name was perfect.— Jay Hormel, Hormel & Co. president, 1929